This post is a recap of all steps involved in making an EP.

 Releasing the Finished Product: 'Atitlan' EP

 We are releasing the EP via exposure music.

 Over the years they released original tracks from Black Loops, Ennio, Australia-based Human Movement, CutOff!CutOff! and their own productions under the name Kilian&Finn.
 Remixers on the label include Kyle Watson, Rainer Weichhold, Mat.Joe and many more.

-After 13 releases with more then 4 million plays in worldwide radio- & club play the label took a creative break.
+After 13 releases with more than 4 million plays in worldwide radio- & club play, the label took a creative break.
 Now the two brothers are restarting their label and I'm their first new release.
 Like what the hell. 🤯

 The EP on Spotify